Salepate/eoap/README.md

 ## Other Features
 * Custom debug menu and native game debug menu access

+## Hierarchy

+* EOAP.Plugin - .NET Plugin for EO HD
+* Dumps - some logs that I generated to understand parts of the game

 ## Licensing

 There is no Licence at the the moment. <br/>